-I’m a Gardnerian through the Long Island line, operating a traditional coven in Charlotte, NC.
+I’m a Gardnerian through the Long Island line, operating a traditional coven in Raleigh, NC.
 My individual magical practices can span the gamut, but Gard Craft is home.

 Most of my Pagan life has not been spent as a Gardnerian, however.
 Along the way I’ve been all manner of eclectic and had a several year stint as a member of a grove in Blue Star Wicca.

 Aside from my participation in any tradition, my day-to-day magical practice is fairly eclectic (pulling on non-Wiccan European witchcraft and American folk magic, along with my traditional Wiccan training) and I have religious obligations beyond my Gardnerian ones.
 I reject the idea that one can only belong to one religious category or that there’s such a thing as “pure” tradition.
 Multiple traditions may serve multiple needs with minimal overlap, and I do a lot of compartmentalizing (rather than combining).
 So in addition to my Craft oaths, I also maintain relationships with gods and spirits outside of my Wiccan tradition.